wischmcj/MyChartWebScraper/README.md

 # MyChartWebScraper

 This is a basic program that extracts medication and dosing information from the my chart website.
-Hopfully others can use this as a starting point for taking charge of their (or their loved ones) treatment data.
+This is by no means a thoroughly tested code but it is functional for its basic purpouse and is capable of aggregting data that is otherwise obsfucated in the MyChart interface.
+Hopefully others can use this as a starting point for taking charge of their (or their loved ones) treatment data.

-**Disclaimer: Permission was obtained from the relevant parties to allow for the display of the specific PHI present in 'scrapper_log' files, comments with-in scripts and the data contained in google sheets data sheet
+**Permission was obtained from the relevant parties to allow for the display of the specific PHI present in 'scrapper_log' files, comments with-in scripts and the data contained in google sheets data sheet

 ## Description